 Removes blackheads and sebaceous filaments

-While blackheads are formed when pores become plugged with excess oil and dead cells, sebaceous filaments are naturally occurring structures that help transport sebum through the pores.
-However, they can appear similar to blackheads due to their dark appearance.
-Salicylic acid not only clears out blackheads but also minimizes the appearance of sebaceous filaments by dissolving the buildup of impurities within the pores.
-It also reduces inflammation in the affected areas and inhibits the growth of bacteria that can worsen these conditions.
+Blackheads and sebaceous filaments often look alike, but they are different.
+Blackheads appear due to clogged pores.
+Sebaceous filaments, on the other hand, are normal and move sebum (the skin’s natural oil) through the pores.
+They can look like blackheads because they are dark.
+Well, salicylic acid not only removes blackheads but also minimizes sebaceous filaments by dissolving the blockage in the pores.
+It also reduces inflammation in affected areas and inhibits the growth of bacteria that can worsen these conditions.

-Salicylic acid belongs to the same class of drugs as aspirin, called salicylates, which are known for their anti-inflammatory properties.
-When you apply it to your skin, it works by putting the brakes on certain enzymes that trigger the inflammatory response.
-This makes it great for calming swelling, pain, redness, sunburn, and conditions like psoriasis.
+Salicylic acid works by putting the brakes on certain enzymes that trigger inflammation in cells.
+This makes it effective for calming swelling, pain, redness, sunburn, and conditions like psoriasis.

 Does salicylic acid have side effects?

-Purging (worsening of acne breakouts) within the first few weeks is also a common side effect of salicylic acid.
-It’s a normal process that happens due to the accelerated exfoliation process that leads to a temporary surge in dead cells.
-However, this is an expected reaction as the treatment works to unclog the pores and remove impurities.
+Skin purging (worsening of acne breakouts) in the first few weeks is also a common side effect of salicylic acid.
+It’s a normal process that occurs due to the accelerated exfoliation process that leads to a temporary surge in dead cells.
+However, this is a temporary phase and should not be cause for alarm.
+This phenomenon is often misunderstood as a negative reaction, but it’s a sign that the product is working to bring underlying blemishes to the surface and reduce the formation of acne lesions.

 How to reduce the side effects

-It’s all about taking a mindful approach, low and slow.
-The maximum concentration of salicylic acid allowed in OTCs is 2%, but that can be too much to handle for the first time.
-I’d say to begin with a product with a moderate concentration, such as 0.5% salicylic acid, to give your skin a chance to acclimate.
+It’s all about building tolerance.
+The maximum concentration of salicylic acid in OTC products is 2%.
+However, that can be too much to handle for the first time.
+I’d say start with a product with a mild concentration, like salicylic acid 0.5%, to allow your skin to acclimate.
 Remember, less is often more.
-Avoid the temptation to slather on excessive amounts of product, as it can lead to dryness.
-Along the way, keep your skin hydrated by applying a moisturizer with soothing and hydrating ingredients every day.
+Avoid applying an excessive amount of product and make sure your skin is hydrated by applying a moisturizer with soothing and hydrating ingredients.
+If you experience swelling or redness, listen to your skin—use the product less often or try gentler products with salicylic acid.

 Related: 13 Gentler Salicylic Acid Alternatives